shaik1002/biggitlabbomb/doc/user/profile/account/two_factor_authentication.md

 in.

 ## Disable two-factor authentication

-> - Ability to disable OTP authenticator and WebAuthn devices individually or simultaneously [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/393419) in GitLab 17.6.

 You can disable the OTP authenticator and WebAuthn devices individually or simultaneously.
 To disable them simultaneously: